ngageoint/hootenanny/README.md

 # Support
 * [FAQ](https://github.com/ngageoint/hootenanny/wiki/Frequently-Asked-Questions)

+Don't hesitate to ask for help if something isn't conflating how you expect it to.
+If you have any support questions, please create an issue in this repository.

 As there are lot of different conflation scenarios out in the wild, there is no one-size fits all conflation algorithm.
 Hootenanny attempts to capture most scenarios with the default configuration options, but many times you will need to modify options specific to the data you are conflating to get the best results.
-Don't hesitate to ask for help if something isn't conflating how you expect it to.

-If you have any support questions, please create an issue in this repository.
+If you are dealing with fairly large amounts of data then any time spent tweaking configuration options might still be dwarfed by the time you would spend alternatively manually conflating the features in the dataset.

+Additionally, the addition of new conflation features and algorithms to the user interface may lag their initial development by a development cycle or two.
+If you find a feature you want to use mentioned in the documentation but can't find it in the UI let us know.

 # Development
 * [Contributing](https://github.com/ngageoint/hootenanny/blob/master/CONTRIBUTING.md)